Automattic/wp-calypso/client/blocks/daily-post-button/README.md

 - `position`: string, the SitesPopover position relative to the Button
 - `post`: object, the Daily Post post

 ## Helper

-Use the `isDailyPost` helper function to assert the post is from dailypost.wordpress.com.
+Use the `isDailyPostChallengeOrPrompt` helper function to assert the post is from dailypost.wordpress.com.